Who We Are

 Eat and greet!
 Come to the Intel ISEF Commons for the pre-Opening Ceremony buffet dinner and spend time getting to know more about the great research opportunities offered by these outstanding colleges and universities.

 Intel ISEF Commons open.
 Light breakfast snacks provided.
 Last chance for finalists to visit the Commons.

-A program of the Society for Science & the Public, Intel International Science and Engineering Fair (ISEF) is the world's largest pre-college science competition.
-The nearly 1,800 finalists represent the top high school STEM students from the U.S. and more than 75 countries, presenting their research and competing for more than $4 million in awards.
-Watch the brief 2018 highlights video here.
+A program of the Society for Science & the Public, the International Science and Engineering Fair (ISEF) is the world's largest pre-college science competition.
+Over 1,800 finalists represent the top high school STEM students from the U.S. and more than 75 countries, presenting their research and competing for more than $5 million in awards.
+Watch the brief highlights video here.

 — Stu Schmill, Dean of Admissions and Student Financial Services, Massachusetts Institute of Technology

-Intel ISEF finalists express interest in a wide range of colleges and universities, and they are sought after and accepted by top institutions in the U.S. and abroad.
-Here is a breakdown of the 2018 Intel ISEF finalists:
+ISEF finalists express interest in a wide range of colleges and universities, and they are sought after and accepted by top institutions in the U.S. and abroad.
+Here is a breakdown of the 2019 ISEF finalists:

 There is no other event where colleges, universities and other organizations can interact with so many top, pre-selected science and engineering high school students from around the world.

 You'll get to showcase your institution to not only the students, but mentors, science fair directors, parents and others who influence college and career decisions.
 And, during a specially designated time you'll have access to the finalist exhibit hall where you'll have an additional opportunity to interact with the finalists, as well as view their research projects.